Marwan-Takrouri/School_District_Analysis/README.md

 * Hernandez High School
 * Johnson High School

-- There student totals are between high of 4761 and low of 3999 and although thier budget spendings were higher of 3,094,$ the precentage of overall passing was always 50%
+-There student totals are between high of 4761 and low of 3999 and although thier budget spendings were higher of 3,094,$ the precentage of overall passing was always 50%

-- Considering running a percentages on high poplulation and a higher budgeted school investment should have turned a positive return on the bottom five schools .also looking into the size , and whether it is a district or chartered school shows that:
+-Considering running a percentages on high poplulation and a higher budgeted school investment should have turned a positive return on the bottom five schools .also looking into the size , and whether it is a district or chartered school shows that:

 * chartered :87%
 * district : 54%